Skip to main content

 Current labor force status is determined for all respondents in the NLSY97 and the four Original Cohorts for each survey year.
 However, the current labor force status questions were changed for the women's cohorts in 1995 to reflect the redesign of the CPS.
 Users should use caution when comparing labor force status from surveys before these years to the NLSY79.
 For more precise details about the content of each survey, consult the appropriate cohort's User's Guide using the tabs above for more information.

-Areas of Interest The 'Activity Most of Survey Week' and 'Work for Pay or Profit Last Week' variables are located on the main NLSY79 data set within the "CPS" area of interest; both versions of ESR are located in the "Key Variables" file.
-The summary measures discussed above are located in the "Key Variables" area of interest on the combined NLSY79 main and the work history area of interest.
+Areas of Interest The 'Activity Most of Survey Week' and 'Work for Pay or Profit Last Week' variables are located within the "CPS" areas of interest; both versions of ESR are located in the "Key Variables" file.
+The summary measures discussed above are located in the "Key Variables" and "Work History" areas of interest.
 One set of variables exists for each survey year.

 Job Search